VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Genesis 41:51

-Here’s what else we learn about true forgiveness.
+Here’s what we also learn about true forgiveness.

 We forgive by not attempting to prove ourselves